tensorpack/tensorpack/README.md

 	+	Tensorpack trainer is almost always faster than `feed_dict` based wrappers.
 	  Even on a tiny CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.

-	+ Data-Parallel Multi-GPU training is off-the-shelf to use.
+	+ Data-parallel multi-GPU training is off-the-shelf to use.
 It is as fast as Google's [benchmark code](https://github.com/tensorflow/benchmarks).

+	+ Data-parallel distributed training is off-the-shelf to use.
+It is as slow as Google's [benchmark code](https://github.com/tensorflow/benchmarks).

 3. Focus on large datasets.
 	+ It's painful to read/preprocess data from TF.
 Use __DataFlow__ to efficiently process large datasets such as ImageNet in __pure Python__.